18F/health-tracking-course/collections/_admin/learningcohorts.md

 * The outcomes that are desired.
 * The content to be articulated in support of those values, goals, and outcomes.

-If MES values collaboration and communication amongst the State Officers as part of their work, then it may be that instructional strategies that explicitly require collaboration would be preferable to approaches that emphasize independent learning by the SOs.
-Or, even if SOs come together in a group, an instructional approach that centers an instructor conveying content will fail to reinforce those core values that undergird trust and community.
+If you value collaboration and communication amongst product owners as part of their work, then it may be that instructional strategies that explicitly require collaboration would be preferable to approaches that emphasize independent learning by the {{site.po}}s.
+Or, even if {{site.po}}s come together in a group, an instructional approach that centers an instructor conveying content will fail to reinforce those core values that undergird trust and community.

 Put simply: the right instructional methods will achieve desired learning outcomes and reinforce the values that drive your culture-change process.